AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

     showToast("Failed to send the message");
   }

-  // Status of an attachment message.
+  // Upload status of an attachment message.
   @Override
   public void onProgress(int progress, String status) {